 Fig. 3.
 Illustration of the cyclic-shape algorithm's progress when considering the four main boundary types.
-Edges to neighboring robots (the local network geometry) are drawn in black, inferred edges that are part of the cycle around the robot are indicated with red arrows, and inferred edges that are not part of the cycle are drawn in red dashed lines.
-Missing sectors are labeled θ and labeled with a blue arc.
+Edges from the local network geometry are drawn in black, inferred edges are drawn in red, and missing sectors are labeled.
 The algorithm sorts the neighbors of a robot by their local bearing.
 It then starts at the first neighbor, and checks for an inferred edge to the next neighbor.
 If a cycle of inferred edges through all the neighbors of a robot exists, then it is not a boundary.